USP Class VI Silicone

 USP Class VI silicone materials from ElastaPro meet standards from biocompatibility from the U.S. Pharmaceopeia.
 Choose these specification grade silicone materials as solid silicone sheet or uncured silicone compound in the durometers, sizes, and colors that you need.

-USP Class VI Silicone Solid Sheet
+USP Class VI Solid Silicone Sheet

 USP Class VI solid silicone sheet arrives ready for die cutting and is between .010” to .500” thick and available in widths of up 60”.

-USP Class VI Silicone Uncured Compound
+USP Class VI Uncured Silicone Compound

 USP Class VI uncured silicone compound arrives ready for curing.